-Find out how robots are revolutionising the way we harvest our food, the link between social media and floods and why high performance computing needs to be energy efficient.
+How are robots revolutionising the way we harvest our food?
+What is the link between social media and floods and why does high performance computing need to be energy efficient?

-Join members of the School of Engineering, Computing and Mathematics for an exploration of the latest research carried out at the University of Plymouth in robotics, physics and data science and how these sectors play a role in the economy.
+Members of the School of Engineering, Computing and Mathematics explored the latest research carried out at the University of Plymouth in robotics, physics and data science and how these sectors play a role in the economy.

-Miranda Addey, South West Regional Manager of the Institute of Physics, will share her perspective on the importance of physics to the economy.
+Miranda Addey, South West Regional Manager of the Institute of Physics, shared her perspective on the importance of physics to the economy.

-This event will be of most interest to those who research, study or work in sectors related to physics, data science, robotics, technology, innovation, software development, energy consumption in technology.
-It may also be suitable for general public with an amateur interest in the sciences.
+This event was of most interest to those who research, study or work in sectors related to physics, data science, robotics, technology, innovation, software development, energy consumption in technology.
+It was also suitable for general public with an amateur interest in the sciences.